SachsLab/indl/docs/README.md

-# `indl`
+# Introduction

 `indl` (Intracranial Neurophys and Deep Learning) is a Python package providing some tools to assist with deep-learning analysis of neurophysiology data, with an emphasis on intracranial neurophysiology.
-It is intended to be a companion to the SachsLab tutorial found at https://github.com/SachsLab/IntracranialNeurophysDL .
+It is intended to be a companion to the [SachsLab Tutorial on Intracranial Neurophysiology and Deep Learning](https://github.com/SachsLab/IntracranialNeurophysDL).
 The SachsLab also uses this library in some of their research.

 ## Install